 |Clear Formats||Clear formats of the whole editor to convert the content to plain text.|

-Add Model Element: Add a model element link into description.
+Add Model Element: Add a model element link into the description.

-Add Property Value: Add a property value into description.
+Add Property Value: Add a property value into the description.

-Add Diagram: Add a diagram link into description.
+Add Diagram: Add a diagram link into the description.

 |Template||Save as Template: Save the current description as a template.